SachinT1/TideLevelForecasting/README.md

-# Writing the final README.md file
-readme_content = """# Physics-Informed BiGRU Tidal Forecasting
+# Physics Inspired Bi-Directional GRU for Tidal Forecasting

 This project implements a hybrid forecasting architecture that combines Harmonic Analysis (Astronomical Physics) with a Bidirectional Gated Recurrent Unit (BiGRU).
 By feeding the model both historical observations and physical tidal constituents, the system achieves stable, long-term forecasts that respect the periodic nature of ocean tides while learning local environmental residuals.